Catspaw Dinghy

 Floation

-Being constructed of aluminum the boat has no possibility of floating in a swamped condition, therefore the aluminum version of the Catspaw Dinghy incorporates flotation, which is neatly placed under the rowing stations and aft deck.
+Being constructed of aluminum the boat has no possibility of floating in a swamped condition, therefore the aluminum version of the Katspaw Dinghy incorporates flotation, which is neatly placed under the Fore deck, Helm seating, and aft deck.

 According to my calculations the minimum floatation required, in cubic feet, to support a swamped Catspaw Dinghy and 400 pounds of crew is 3.878 cubic feet.

-The below rendering shows five (5) longitudinal frames, (magenta), between the sheer longitudinal and Center Vertical Keel - CVK.
+The below rendering shows five (5) longitudinal frames between the sheer longitudinal and Center Vertical Keel - CVK, and the six transverse hull formers.

 As per 'Bezier Design and Construction' the longitudinals will be marked where it crosses every Former.